 John Woodruff is a contract linguist, irregular adjunct professor, and Alt-Ac colonialist scholar.
-Dr. Woodruff earned his Ph.D. in Romance Languages from The University of Alabama.
-He also has an M.A. in Spanish/Latin-American Studies and a distinctive B.A.U.H. in Spanish/Mathematics.
+He holds a Ph.D. in Romance Languages, an M.A. in Spanish/Latin-American Studies, and a distinctive B.A.U.H. in Spanish/Mathematics.

 A specialist in Spanish-American colonial texts, Dr. Woodruff applies critical theory of paratext, marginalia, and rhetoric to an eighteenth-century manuscript containing the oldest surviving text of the Quiché Maya narrative known as Popol Vuh.
 He is the only scholar to apply modern marginalia theory to Popol Vuh and his post-doctoral research examined marginal annotations and modal shifts to expose an unacknowledged authorial entity within the first folio recto.
 Other areas of interest and study include Maya anthropology, the Cuban missile crisis, and the Generation of 1927 poets and dramatists.
 More recently, Dr. Woodruff has taken an interest in gender law and policy.

 In the classroom, Dr. Woodruff’s teaching philosophy infuses self-concordance theory developed by Tal Ben-Shahar at Harvard University which further informs Woodruff’s views on faculty-student collaboration.